Alone in the Dark 2

 Mastering combat is essential if you want to play Alone in the Dark 2 for any extended period of time, which isn’t easy at all when you don’t even realize you’re dealing out damage.
 No blood effects or pain sounds and jerky animations make it hard to judge exactly when your punches and bullets connect.
 At any rate, pistols, machineguns, shotguns and their respective ammo are scattered throughout Hell’s Kitchen, and, being a survival horror, you’ll have to look through every nook and cranny to find each spare shell.

 Thankfully, the supernatural monsters you’ll faced can be converted into fertilizer with the right amount of firepower, though they are tough to bring down.
-But there’s not enough ammo to go around if you plan on blasting your way through Alone 2, making hand-to-hand combat unavoidable.
+And with the little ammo that is available, hand-to-hand combat is unfortunately unavoidable.

 Puzzles have taken a back seat in Alone in the Dark 2, and the weight placed on combat works to the game’s detriment.
 But survive enough through the nightmarish fist and swordfights and you will find a solid Alone game hidden inside, with a weird storyline, lovingly crafted environments and smart puzzles.

 System Requirements: 486/33 MHz, 4 MB RAM, 35 MB HDD, DOS

 - Buy Game